 The existing channel rasters based on 7, 14, 28, or 56MHz have been with us for over 3 decades and were based on legacy requirements, where spectrum was not in contention and it was generally used by only one wireless operator (the incumbent) on a per-country basis.
 Today the view of spectrum-use is substantially different; in some countries there are 100s of wireless licensed operators using fixed-link spectrum and congestion is rife in many areas and set only to increase.

 The goal is to support legacy requirements as well as providing flexibility to most efficiently exploit of the available spectrum.
-If the recommendations allow operators to apply unidirectionally for Nx7MHz parts of spectrum, then users can apply for precisely the amount of bandwidth in direction it is needed, as opposed to chunks that provide poor granularity of service bandwidth increment:
+If the ECC/CEPT Recommendations would allow for requesting Nx7MHz unidirectional parts of spectrum, then the operators would apply for precisely the amount of bandwidth in direction that it is needed, as opposed to the chunks that provide poor granularity of service bandwidth increment and which are shown in the following figure: